|Official Plant Name||Nerium oleander|

 Oleander is a storied and reputed plant – it is mentioned in ancient writings, depicted on Pompeii’s frescoes, and is a recurring motif in sensationalistic novels, in which it is typically portrayed as a poison!

-Poisonous it may be but this evergreen bushy plant is low-care, floriferous, and blooms throughout summer.
+This evergreen bushy plant is low-care, floriferous, and blooms throughout summer.
 It produces gorgeous flowers in colours from pure white to blood red.

 Tough and tender – that cliched phrase perfectly describes Oleander.